-10. Neighbourhood Planning
+10.Neighbourhood Planning

 - 10.1 Local people can now have a direct and active say in helping to shape development in the area in which they live through 'neighbourhood planning'.
 The main tool for doing so is the Neighbourhood Development Plan (NDP).
 Once adopted, or "made", these become part of the statutory development plan for Bradford District and are used, alongside other adopted local and national planning policies to make planning decisions within the area the NDP covers. - 10.2 In order to produce an NDP, an area must first be formally designated as a 'Neighbourhood Area' by the Council.
-A relevant body; a Town Council, a Parish Council or a Neighbourhood Forum must submit a request and a proposed boundary map to the Council for consideration this is known as a Neighbourhood Area Application. - 10.3 Once an application is received by the Council, it will then be published for a six-week public consultation before a final decision on the area's status is made. - 10.4 At time of publication (October2022), Bradford Council has approved twelve Neighbourhood Areas and adopted six NDPs.
-A number of other NDPs are being prepared by town/parish councils with each at different stages, as shown in Figure 10-1. - 10.5 More details about neighbourhood planning can be found on the Bradford Council website as well as from the relevant town/parish council.
+A relevant body; a Town Council, a Parish Council or a Neighbourhood Forum must submit a request and a proposed boundary map to the Council for consideration - this is known as a Neighbourhood Area Application. - 10.3 Once an application is received by the Council, it will then be published for a six-week public consultation before a final decision on the area's status is made. - 10.4 At time of publication (January 2024), Bradford Council has approved thirteen Neighbourhood Areas and adopted seven NDPs.
+A number of other NDPs are being prepared by Town/Parish councils with each at different stages, as shown in Figure 10-1. - 10.5 More details about neighbourhood planning can be found on the Bradford Council website as well as from the relevant Town/Parish Council.
 It should be noted that some progress has been made in respect of several plans outside of the current monitoring period.
-Detailed can be found in the neighbourhood planning section of the Bradford Council website and on the websites of the relevant town/parish council.
 Progress will be reported in a future AMR.